Joeskaife/JLCQT/README.md

 The convert tab will come up if the current directory doesnt have a database file.
 It lets you:

 1) Specify the name of the CSV file (which you must download from https://jlcpcb.com/componentSearch/uploadComponentInfo
-2) Option to pre-cache all the images
+2) Option to pre-cache all the images (don't do it, it takes hours and loads 10s of gigabytes of image data)
 3) Clear the list of failedParts if it's got errors in it
 4) Set the database name (sorry, must be jlc.pcb at the moment)